MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Interacting-with-a-Page-Web-Service--OData-.md

 3. In the `Main` method, add the following code to establish the connection to [!INCLUDE[navnow](includes/navnow_md.md)] through the web service:

     ```
-    NAV nav = new NAV(new Uri("http://localhost:7048/DynamicsNAV/OData/Company('CRONUS-International-Ltd.')"));
+    NAV.NAV nav = new NAV.NAV(new Uri("http://localhost:7048/DynamicsNAV/ODataV4/Company('CRONUS%20International%20Ltd.')"));
     nav.Credentials = System.Net.CredentialCache.DefaultNetworkCredentials;
     ```

     In the example, the name of the [!INCLUDE[navnow](includes/navnow_md.md)] company that you modify data for is [!INCLUDE[demoname](includes/demoname_md.md)].
 You must replace this with the name of the company that you have access to.
 To find the correct URI, you can paste the following URI into your browser and then see the exact URI that you must use: `http://localhost:7048/DynamicsNAV/OData/Company`.

-4. Add the following code to the method:
+4. Add the following code to the `Main` method:

     ```
     Console.WriteLine("Printing list of current customers:");